AndreaRaffaelli/ICCBD_notes/middleware/middleware.md

 ## Intro

 Middleware support complex and distributed, deeply heterogeneous systems, goal of providing very differentiated servicies.

 Another definition can be:

-> Set of tools that alloe to integrate different application and services to be used in _open environment_ (heterogeneously) with an **unlimeted lifecycle**
+> Set of tools that allowe to integrate different application and services to be used in _open environment_ (heterogeneously) with an **unlimeted lifecycle**

 The middleware should be a layer between applications and hardware: **decoupling layer**, permit a continuos simplified design of any application part, **overcoming the instrinsic heteogeneity**.

 The middleware is often invoked and activated in a **trasparent and implicit way**: uniform access API to local geterogeneous local functions:

 - Integrate legacy systems

 - Used as a standard

-Middleware sistes on the local operating system:
+Middleware sits on the local operating system:

 - Hide physical distribution